 Alibis in the Archives

 The historic and wonderfully atmospheric Gladstone’s Library is the home to the British Crime Writing Archives, which I established there a few years ago.
-This year’s Alibis in the Archives weekend is online (9-10 October) and will be a fun celebration of crime writing heritage with wonderful guest speakers including the composer, playwright and crime novelist Rupert Holmes.
+This year’s Alibis in the Archives weekend was online and was a fun celebration of crime writing heritage with wonderful guest speakers including the composer, playwright and crime novelist Rupert Holmes.

 Otto Penzler, the legendary editor and proprietor of the Mysterious Bookshop, commissioned me to write a 15,000 word story – a novella, really – for his famous series of Bibliomysteries, which are available in signed limited edition hardback as well as in paperback.

-I’ve enjoyed a number of ‘live’ events lately as well as a host of online events and I’m specially looking forward to the Slightly Foxed Reader’s Day and Perfect Crime Day in November.
+I’ve enjoyed a number of ‘live’ events lately as well as a host of online events, including the Slightly Foxed Reader’s Day, when I was thrilled to share a bill with Michael Palin, and Liverpool’s Perfect Crime Day, when Sophie Hannah and I talked about Golden Age detective fiction.

 Around the world